-This Asthma Emerging Therapies series tracks the awareness, trial, and use of Dupixent by U.S. pulmonologists and allergists over a year’s time.
-Additionally, the series examines physician-anticipated trends in asthma treatment, particularly Dupixent’s uptake, and assesses Sanofi’s and Regeneron’s promotional efforts.
+This Emerging Therapies series tracks the awareness, trial, and use of Dupixent for asthma by U.S. pulmonologists and allergists over a year’s time.
+Additionally, the series examines physician-anticipated trends in asthma treatment, particularly Dupixent’s uptake, and assesses Sanofi and Regeneron’s promotional efforts.

 - Among prescribers of Dupixent, to which patients are they prescribing it, what are the reasons for prescribing it, and how satisfied are they with Dupixent?